 The College also offers an Advanced Standing Master of Social Work program, which allows BSW students to complete the MSW program in one year.
 Advanced Standing applicants must have completed an undergraduate degree in social work from a program accredited by the Council on Social Work Education and meet certain other specific requirements.
 Students in the Advanced Standing program complete 39 credit hours of required social work courses and electives, choosing either the Clinical Social Work Concentration or the Social Leadership Concentration.
 Please note: Students MUST complete the MSW within SEVEN years.

 Part-Time MSW Program

 The Part-Time MSW Program is designed to allow students who cannot pursue full-time study to work toward a MSW degree on a structured, time-extended basis.
 Students may apply to either the Advanced Standing or Traditional MSW Program as a part-time student.
 The Tallahassee campus offers evening classes to accommodate the work schedules of part-time students.
-There are part-time programs located at our off-campus location at the FSU Branch Campus in Panama City, and our Online MSW Program.
+There are part-time programs located at our off-campus location at the FSU Campus in Panama City, and our Online MSW Program.

 Online MSW Program